Can I transfer in from another GLP-1 provider?

 Continuity of Medication

 One important consideration is continuity of your medication.
-If you’re currently on a GLP-1 medication like semaglutide or a dual-agonist like retatrutide, our provider may continue you on the same medication if it’s working well for you.
+If you’re currently on a GLP-1 medication like semaglutide or a dual-agonist like retatrutide, an independent licensed provider may continue you on the same medication if it’s working well for you.
 Alternatively, they may recommend transitioning to a different option if they believe it would be more beneficial for your goals.

-Your provider will discuss the pros and cons of continuing your current medication versus switching, and will work with you to make the best decision for your situation.
+An independent licensed provider will discuss the pros and cons of continuing your current medication versus switching, and can help you make the best decision for your situation.
 If you’re doing well on your current medication, continuing it is often the simplest approach.

 No Gap in Treatment

-To ensure there’s no gap in your medication, we recommend coordinating the transfer timing carefully.
-Ideally, you’ll schedule your first consultation with us while you still have medication from your previous provider.
-Once we’ve confirmed your eligibility and established your care with our clinic, we can issue a prescription for your next dose, ensuring continuity of treatment.
+To avoid a gap in medication, it helps to coordinate the transfer timing carefully.
+Ideally, you schedule a first consultation with the new provider while you still have medication from your previous provider.
+Once the new provider has confirmed eligibility and established care, they can issue a prescription for the next dose, supporting continuity of treatment.

 If there’s any delay in the transfer process, let your current provider know that you’re switching.
 Many providers can provide a small emergency supply to bridge any gaps, though this varies by provider and medication availability.